atamborrino/redisc/README.md

 For usage in combination with Play2.0, you have to use a Play2.0 version compiled against Akka 2.2, until Akka 2.2 integration is pushed into mainstream, you can find a version at: https://github.com/gideondk/Play2.0.

 ## API
 Refer to the Redisc class in the Scala doc located here.
+Note that Redisc API always follows the [Redis command API](http://redis.io/commands) (for example, for every Redis command that results in a nil response (a NULL bulk reply), the resulting future will always be filled with a RedisNull exception).
+Therefore you can know what the resulting Future of a command can contain by looking at the Redis command API itself.

 ## Status
-You can see what Redis commands and functionalities are implemented here.
+You can see what Redis commands and functionalities are implemented in the Scala doc.

 ###TODO:
 *   More Redis commands